sockjs/sockjs-node/README.md

 <dd>Some hosting providers enable sticky sessions only to requests that
   have JSESSIONID cookie set.
 This setting controls if the server should set this cookie to a dummy value.
-By default setting JSESSIONID cookie is enabled.
+By default setting JSESSIONID cookie is disabled.
 More sophisticated beaviour can be achieved by supplying a function.</dd>

 <dt>log (function(severity, message))</dt>